 Okay so here’s the thing, I’ve never really done ‘couples travel’ superbly well.
-Don’t get me wrong, it’s not that I don’t love traveling as a couple, in fact I really relish the relationship-strengthening experiences traveling as a duo can provide, but because I’ve traveled solo countless times in the past, I’ve kind-of-sort-of developed a camaraderie with… me, myself and I. And that, my dear Wayfarers, has been damn hard to break!
+Don’t get me wrong, it’s not that I don’t love traveling as a couple – in fact I really relish the relationship-strengthening experiences traveling as a duo can provide – but because I’ve traveled solo countless times in the past, I’ve kind-of-sort-of developed a camaraderie with, well, myself.
+And that partnership has been damn hard to break!

 After years of holidaying independently you understand your true ‘traveling self’ – that is – the way you like to experience a culture or destination.
-When you’re going it alone travel becomes an inherently private experience as you tend to dive head first into the cultural swimming pool of another country because, quite simply, it’s your only option.
+When you’re going it alone, travel becomes an inherently private experience as you dive head first into the cultural swimming pool of another country.
 You don’t have another person to filter your experiences or to be used as a social-crutch.

-On top of this, when you travel alone you settle-into a sort of glorified personal travel routine; you know whether you’re a tourist or a traveler; a gourmet-explorer or a happy-snapper; a sleep-in-and-party-late kind of adventure-seeker or a jog-the-Parisian-streets-at-dawn kind of dude.
+On top of this, when you travel alone you settle-into an intensely personal travel routine.
+You know whether you’re a tourist or a traveler; a gourmet-explorer or a happy-snapper; a sleep-in-and-party-late kind of adventure-seeker or a jog-the-Parisian-streets-at-dawn kind of dude.
 When we make a habit of traveling alone we ultimately become besties with that somewhat-selfishly nuanced travel routine.

-You kind of get it all down to a fine art and then BAM, you’re suddenly back off the beaten path but with someone else in tow!
-And by golly what if they aren’t the same type of traveller as you?
+You kind of get it all down to a fine art and then BAM, you’re suddenly off the beaten path but with someone else in tow!
+And (gasp) what if they aren’t the same type of traveler as you?
 What if they don’t want to sit on milk-crates tasting unidentified flying objects from street carts, or tempt Hepatitis B from waterfalls in Cambodia, or worse, what if… instead of staying in unique design hotels they want to stay at a Marriott?
 A Marriott?
 Puh-lease!

 Now, I’ve had my fair share of shall we say ‘interesting’ experiences while traveling as a couple over the years.
 From the familiar overtired airport bust-ups to arguments over who gets the window seat to the more experientially detrimental things like disagreeing on whether you should go to a family-feast being thrown in your honour by locals you met just that very day, because one half of your duo was, wait for it, worried about the language barrier.